 A dossier file about the station can be created and accessed by pressing the DOSSIER button.
 All this data, plus the frequency list file and dossier file can be edited.
 Records for new stations can also be created and edited.
 This facility is mainly for broadcasting stations but can include any type of station that adheres to a specific frequency or set of frequencies.

 This tab is not implemented in the demonstration version of this program.
 It contains the functionality necessary to dynamically maintain a directional aerial or dish aligned towards any given radio source that is moving relative to your receiver.
-It computes the terrestrial distance and bearing of a ground station or the right ascension and declination of a satellite, including the moon for experimenting with moonbounce transmissions.
+It computes the terrestrial distance and bearing of a ground station or the right ascension and declination of a satellite, including the moon for experimenting with moonbounce transmission.
 It steers an aerial to the direction of the new source whenever the frequency of your currently active receiver is changed.

 This tab displays the output commands that are sent to the active receiver.
 The most common command is "GetFrq".
 This supplies a frequency [given in kilohertz] to which the receiver is required to tune.
 The only other output commands implemented are "Audio ON" and "Audio OFF".
 Other commands can be added.
 When the STDOUT button is 'on', these commands are sent to 'stdout'.
 To drive a receiver, 'stdout' from this program must be piped through another program to convert them into the format understood by the specific receiver being used.

 This tab manages the establishment of a link-level connection between two nodes of a global network of data transceivers.
 The connection sequence is initiated by clicking the CONNECT button.
 A command is sent to the relevant transceiver to switch on.
-When a message from the transceiver confirms that it is in and ready, a command to tune to the link's frequency is issued.
+When a message from the transceiver confirms that it is on and ready, a command to tune to the link's frequency is issued.
 A message is later received confirming that the transceiver is on frequency.
 A subsequent message then confirms that the transceiver has acquired the remote carrier.

 The transceiver then endeavours to phase-lock its data parser signal at 90 degrees to the incoming carrier.
 Once done, the transceiver sends a message confirming the parser's phase-lock.
 The transceiver then injects a test signal to verify that a 16-bit pattern can be mapped onto a carrier cycle and sends a message to confirm success.
 Finally it requests and receives handshaking test data to confirm that the data channel is open and sends an ultimate message to confirm this.
 The data channel is thus open for reception.
 A similar process takes place at the remote transceiver to allow transmission of data from the home station.